Young-Einstein10/NodeJS-SG/README.md

 # NodeJS-SG
 Study group for Node.js(Express) enthusiasts

+##First time here?
+Follow steps as given else just pull from upstream and continue with your task

 Step 1: Click on Fork at the top right corner of the repo

 Step 2: Clone your forked repository i.e. `git clone https://github.com/DSC-Unilag/NodeJS-SG.git`